CIE 100: Introduction to

 and services.
 From the U.S. Green Building Council.

-organization promoting sustainable energy solutions; committed to advancing
+sustainable energy solutions; committed to advancing three core elements:

-three core elements: sustainable solutions, proven results and cutting-edge
+sustainable solutions, proven results and cutting-edge development in the

 The Story of Stuff With Annie Leonard.